pypa/packaging.python.org/source/key_projects.rst

     Note that Piwheels `does not yet fully support
 <https://github.com/piwheels/piwheels/issues/208>`__ :pep:`503` and
-thus some wheels have trouble with inconsistent ``Requires-Python`` specifications.)
+thus some users have trouble installing certain wheels; this is in progress.)

 poetry
 ======